Google Nest Hub full review

 Get into the habit

-Custom routines are a clever way of automating things you do all the time.
+Custom Routines are a clever way of automating things you do all the time.
 For example you can set a phrase like 'good night' to turn the lights off, switch the heating off and give you the weather forecast for tomorrow.
-(See how to set up Google Routines.)

-These routines have almost endless combinations and possibilities and could make the Home Hub one of the most useful things in the house.
+These Routines have almost endless combinations and possibilities and could make the Nest Hub one of the most useful things in the house.
 Equally you might find you rarely use it.

 Also beware that if you have Downtime on, then the Hub won't be able to play music, videos or respond to questions.
 That's what it's for but you can't even override it without using the app, which is annoying.